 Writing off your miles

 Most Uber and Lyft drivers want to know the miles they drove for work because they’re using the standard mileage deduction to write off their car expenses.
 With this method, you take all your business mileage for the year and multiply it by a standard mileage rate set by the IRS.
-(In 2021, this flat rate was $0.56.)
+(For 2023, that mileage rate is $0.655.)

 There’s another option for taking car write-offs: the actual expenses method.
 This involves tracking what you actually spend on your car over the course of the year, things like gas, insurance, repairs, maintenance — even lease payments and vehicle depreciation.
 (Car washes, parking fees, tolls, and DMV fees can be deducted on top of the standard mileage rate, but these expenses replace your miles.)
 Then, you multiply your total spend by the percentage of time you drove for business purposes.

 If you log a lot of miles for work purposes, the standard mileage method tends to help you save more money on your taxes.
 That’s why most rideshare drivers prefer tracking miles to tracking their actual car expenses.